Venture capital in Israel: The unicorns era

 Venture capitalist Aileen Lee coined the term "unicorn" in 2013 to define a privately held startup valued at $1 billion or more.
 It was initially used to portray the rarity of such companies.
 As of 2021, over 70 unicorns exist in Israel or were founded by Israelis – making Israel the number one country in the world in its number of unicorns per capita.

 The first Israeli company to be named a unicorn was ironSource, reaching a value of $1.5 billion in 2014.
 Since then the rate of new Israeli unicorns has risen exponentially.
 From 2014 to 2018, the total number of new unicorns was 19 combined; 2019 had 12 new unicorns, and in 2020 a total of 14, whereas in 2021, there were an astonishing number of 28 companies, including Wiz, K-health, Verbit, Deel and Honey Book, a 200% increase compared to the previous year.

 As a result, more foreign venture capital funds are currently invested in Israeli or Israeli-led unicorns, including Andreessen Horowitz, Spark Capital, Vertex Ventures, Insight Partners and corporate venture capital funds including Intel Capital, Microsoft Ventures (M12) and others.

+In February 2026, the venture-backed drone technology startup XTEND achieved a public exit through a merger with the Nasdaq-listed JFB Construction Holdings, valuing the company at a "unicorn" valuation of $1.5 billion.
+Prior to this exit, XTEND had raised approximately $70 million in venture capital from prominent Israeli and international firms, including Protego Ventures, Aliya Capital, and TAU Ventures.
+The deal, which transition the company to a public listing under the ticker XTND, was supported by a $152 million investment from a consortium including Eric Trump and Unusual Machines.